School Pantry Program

 Great Plains School Pantry Partners

-The two piloted programs are unique to each school’s need and provide:
+The program is unique to each school’s need and provide:

 Permanent room in High School (in conjunction with BackPack Program)